NaufilAsar/thrifty-shopping-assistant/README.md

 ## About

-This is the front end part of the full-stack dynamic web application built by me with help of:
+This is the front-end part of the full-stack dynamic web application built with help of:

 - Angular
 - Tailwind CSS